Wictor Wilen

 SharePoint 2010 August 2010 Cumulative Update makes User Profile Service Application inaccessible (Updated)

 UPDATED 2010-10-03: Obviously the KB2276339 is not a Aug CU hotfix KB2352342 is the correct one.
 The second Cumulative Update (CU) is out for SharePoint 2010.
 It contains two hotfixes; one for Foundation and one for Server.
 The Foundation fix contains the really important update that should fix the problem with LINQ to SharePoint and anonymous users.
-You can get the fixes here: SharePoint Foundation 2010 August 2010 CU hotfix (KB2266423) SharePoint Server 2010 August 2010 CU hotfix (KB2276339) SharePoint Server 2010 August 2010 CU hotfix (KB2352342) - KB article not live yet but you can request the hotfix here.
+You can get the fixes here: SharePoint Foundation 2010 August 2010 CU hotfix (KB2266423) SharePoint Server 2010 August 2010 CU hotfix (KB2276339) SharePoint Server 2010 August 2010 CU hotfix (KB2352342) - KB article not live yet but you can request the hotfix here. (by looking at the updated components in CA you can see that it patches Access Services, Document Lifecycle components, Shared Components and Word Server) Caution when installing hotfixes (as usual), they are not that thoroughly tested as Service Packs and only install them if you experience the problems mentioned in the KB articles.
+Nevertheless since this SPF hotfix contains the above mentioned fix for LINQ to SharePoint - this one is pretty important!

 Visual Studio